Measuring Transport

 Measurement

 Vehicle traffic is relatively easy to measure.
 Most jurisdictions have data on motor vehicle registrations, drivers licenses, and vehicle mileage.
-Performance indicators include traffic volumes, average traffic speeds, roadway Level of Service (LOS), congestion delay, parking supply, vehicle costs and crash rates.
+Performance Indicators include traffic volumes, average traffic speeds, roadway Level of Service (LOS), congestion delay, parking supply, vehicle costs and crash rates.

 Table 1 Roadway Levels of Service (TRB 1994)